ZhangGaoxing/ZhangGaoxing/README.md

 ### 👋 Hi there, I'm [Zhang Yuexin](https://zhangyue.xin).

 Hi, I'm Zhang Yuexin, a .NET developer.
-My bachelor's degree is in computer science and technology, but I know a little bit about hardware and 3D modeling, and I like to build some cool things.
-Currently, I'm pursuing a master's degree in software engineering technology.
+My bachelor's degree is in computer science and technology and my master's degree is in software engineering, but I know a little bit about hardware and 3D modeling, and I like to build some cool things.
+I'm currently working as a major course teacher at a college.

+- 👨‍🏫 I'm currently a **major course teacher**
+- 🤖 I'm currently focusing on **embedded programming**
-- 🔭 I’m currently working on **social network analysis**
+- 🔭 I used to work on social network analysis
-- 🌱 I’m currently focusing on **R programming**
+- 🌱 I used to focus on R programming
 - 💬 Ask me about anything [here](https://github.com/ZhangGaoxing/ZhangGaoxing/issues)
 - 📫 How to reach me: [zhangyuexin121@live.cn](mailto:zhangyuexin121@live.cn)